 Post-Birth Control Syndrome

-Approximately 37% women with irregular periods lose their periods for good when they stop the pill—a phenomenon of Post-Birth Control Syndrome.
+Approximately 3% or more women will lose their periods for good when they stop the pill—a phenomenon of Post-Birth Control Syndrome.
 Post-Birth Control Syndrome is a very real condition that few women are told about.

 Birth Control Pill Associated with Depression